Skip to main content

 Excellent

-A gorgeous large-screen tablet that handles everything from movie nights to productivity, without breaking the budget like the iPad Pro does.
+A genuinely useful tablet that handles everything from homework to streaming without breaking the bank.

 Ethan’s Verdict